BagelDogM/latex-ui/doc.md

 This is then passed to the backend layer.

 ## Backend layer
 This layer handles all the logic of the program.
 It is responsible for adding the `bucket` attribute to all of the JSON elements, depending on their `type`.
-It can also change the data before compilation (e.g., sorting elements)
+It can also change the data before compilation (e.g., sorting elements or escaping characters for different languages)

 ## Compilation layer
 ### Functions